Leevi/hokohoko/README.md

 ### **hush.js** - the main app
 > **Usage:** node hush [[input-file] output-file]
 >
-> Both input-file and out-file are optional and their default values are defined in config.json
+> Both *input-file* and *output-file* are optional and their default values are defined in config.json